dnsimple/dnsimple-developer/content/v2/domains.markdown

 ### Sorting

-For general informations about sorting, please refer to the [main guide](/v2/#sorting).
+For general information about sorting, please refer to the [main guide](/v2/#sorting).

 Name | Description
 -----|------------